anarkiwi/sid-wizard/README.md

   - VESSEL is configured to trigger NMIs on SYNC (and maybe stop,...)

-  - border rasterbar changes to white
+  - border rasterbar changes to white (if no MIDI device yet selected)
 ```
 ![SID Wizard menu NMI mode on](http://m64.rocks/2.png "SID Wizard menu NMI mode ON")
 ```